Paubox/paubox_ruby/README.md

     message.source_tracking_id
     => "2a3c048485aa4cf6"

-### Sending Messages without ensuring TLS
+### Allowing non-TLS message delivery

 If you want to send non-PHI mail that does not need to be HIPAA-compliant, you can allow the message delivery to take place even if a TLS connection is unavailable.
+This means a message will not be converted into a secure portal message when a non-TLS connection is encountered.

 	message = Mail.new do
       from            'you@yourdomain.com'